Clear Winged Snout Moth

 (Photo: courtesy of Jenny Holmes, Great Western, Victoria)

-The adult butterflies are grey with patterns of light and dark lines and spots.
-The abdomen is black, and the female has a tuft of white hairs tipped with black on the last segment.
+The adult moths are grey with patterns of light and dark lines and spots.
+The abdomen is covered in alternate bands of brown or black and white hairs, but sometimes the white hairs are shorter and are obscured.
+The female has a tuft of white hairs tipped with black on the last segment.
+Both sexes have bipectinate antennae.
+The females have a wingspan of about 3 cms.
 The males are smaller, having a wingspan of about 2.5 cms.
-The females have a wingspan of about 3 cms.

 The species occurs over much of Australia, including: